-This summary highlights information contained elsewhere in this proxy statement.
+This summary highlights information contained elsewhere in the proxy statement.
 This summary does not contain all of the information that you should consider, and you should read the entire proxy statement carefully before voting.
-Page references are supplied to help you find additional information in this proxy statement.
+Page references are supplied to help you find additional information in the proxy statement.

-2013 Annual Meeting of Shareholders
+2016 Annual Meeting of Shareholders

-Date and Time: May 23, 2013, 11:30 a.m., local time

-Record Date: March 28, 2013

-Location: Flowserve Global Technology and Training Center, 4343 W. Royal Lane, Irving, Texas 75063
+Date and Time:May 19, 2016, 11:30 a.m., local timeRecord Date:March 24, 2016Location:Flowserve Global Technology and Training Center, 4343 W. Royal Lane, Irving, Texas 75063